 Instead of forwarding the domain, move it to the other site.
 You don’t need to use a forwarding preset, meaning you’ll go through less steps.
 Moving your domain also moves your domain subscription to the second site, letting you manage all relevant site subscriptions in one place.

-Forward to a different page on the same site
+Forward to a specific page on a different site

-To forward a domain to a different page of the same site, use the same process for forwarding to a non-Squarespace site, but enter the full page URL, including the specific page slug.
-You can forward either a root domain or a subdomain to a specific page.
+To forward a domain to a specific page of a different domain, use the same process for forwarding to a non-Squarespace site, but enter the full page URL, including the specific page slug.
+You can forward either a root domain or a subdomain to a different domain's specific page.

-For example, if we want to forward the domain “createbeautifulwebsite.org” to our site’s Blog Page, we’ll use the Forward Domain preset and the primary domain URL with the Blog Page slug.
+For example, if we want to forward the domain createbeautifulwebsite.org to donuts4u.com's blog page, we’ll use the Forward Domain preset and the primary domain URL with the blog page slug.

 I’m seeing a “DNS Conflict Alert” message

 You’ll see this message if the subdomain you're trying to forward is connected to your site as a third-party domain.
-This creates a conflict in your Advanced DNS settings.
+This creates a conflict in your DNS settings.
 If you’re forwarding a subdomain, you don’t need to connect it.
-You only need to create it in your root domain’s Advanced Settings panel.
+You only need to create it in your root domain’s DNS settings panel.

 Review your domain settings to see if this is causing the problem.
 If it is, you’ll see a subdomain linked in the Third-Party Domains section of the Domains panel, which looks like this:

-You'll also see subdomain records like these in the original domain's Advanced Settings:
+You'll also see subdomain records like these in the original domain's DNS settings:

 Use the following steps to resolve this: